dotnet/roslyn/docs/features/string-literals-data-section.md

 ### Statistics

 The compiler could emit an info diagnostic with useful statistics for customers to determine what threshold to set.
-For example, a histogram of string literal lengths encountered while emitting of the program.
+For example, a histogram of string literal lengths encountered while emitting the program.
+Tools like ILSpy can already be used to obtain some related data, e.g., count, length, and contents of string literals in the UserString heap.

 ### Single blob